 However, with that being said.
 Brittas Bay located just outside Dublin is the perfect place for a summers day.
 The sandy beach stretches for miles and is the ideal location to top up the tan lines.

-The summers paradise is a 1 hour drive from Dublin city centre and costs 4 euro for parking (Google Maps Directions).
+The summers paradise is a 1-hour drive from Dublin city centre and costs 4 euros for parking (Google Maps Directions).

 Disclaimer: Please note that this post contains affiliate links which means I may make a small communion at no extra cost to you.